sbernasek/flyqma/docs/_sources/filestructure.rst.txt

 Each **LAYER** directory contains all components pertinent to an individual 2D layer within the z-stack.
 These may include:

  - A ``metadata.json`` file containing all layer metadata, such as particular parameter values used.
  - A ``selection`` subdirectory containing a ``selection.npy`` ROI mask.
-This mask is a 2D numpy array of boolean values in which each element indicates whether a given pixel is within the ROI.  **Users may readily import their own ROI mask by manually replacing this file.** The ``selection`` directory also includes a ``md.json`` file used whose contents are used to indicate whether or not the layer is included within subsequent analyses.
+This mask is a binary 2D numpy array in which each element denotes whether a given pixel is within the ROI.
+The ``selection`` directory also includes a ``md.json`` file used whose contents are used to indicate whether or not the layer is included within subsequent analyses.
  - A ``correction`` subdirectory containing a parameterized model for performing bleedthrough correction.
 The ``data.json`` file contains the model parameterization, while ``fit.png`` depicts the model fit and ``correction.png`` shows the resultant correction.
  - A ``segmentation`` subdirectory containing a ``labels.npy`` segmentation mask.
 This mask is a 2D numpy array of integers in which each element represents a single pixel within the image.
-The integer value denotes the segment assigned to each pixel, where zero-valued pixels comprise the background. **As this output format is shared by other segmentation platforms (such as skimage), users may readily import their own segmentation by manually replacing this file.** The ``segmentation`` directory may also include an image of the resultant segmentation, stored as ``segmentation.ong``, but this file is not required.
+The integer value denotes the segment assigned to each pixel, where zero-valued pixels comprise the background.
+The ``segmentation`` directory may also include an image of the resultant segmentation, stored as ``segmentation.ong``, but this file is not required.
  - A ``measurements`` subdirectory containing two serialized Pandas dataframes.
 The file ``measurements.hdf`` contains the raw measured pixel intensities for all detected cells or nuclei, while ``processed.hdf`` contains a cached version of the measured data after all analyses (e.g. bleedthrough correction, annotation, etc.) have been applied.
 The former is used to preserve the original measurements, while the latter is used to cache the results of previous analysis so they may be rapidly retrieved at any time.

 .. code-block:: bash